luluna02/Azure-Activity-Log-collection/README.md

 ## Project Overview

-This project involves designing a solution to collect and store Azure Activity Log data for later investigations.
-The system uses Terraform for infrastructure configuration, Azure MySQL for storage, and a webhook built with Node.js and Express.js to receive and store alert data.
+This project is a solution to collect and store Azure Activity Log data for later investigations.
+The system uses Terraform for infrastructure configuration, Azure MySQL for storage, and a webhook built with Node.js and Express.js to receive and store alert data and Azure Container Registries/Instances for deployment.

 ## Key Components

-1. **Terraform**:
-   - Used to automate the provisioning of Azure resources, including the action group for alerts and MySQL database on Azure.

-2. **Webhook**:
+1. **Webhook**:
    - Built using Node.js and Express.js, the webhook collects alert data from Azure in JSON format.
    - The webhook is deployed on Azure Container Instances (ACI) to receive alerts and store them in the Azure MySQL database.

-3. **Azure MySQL**:
+2. **Azure MySQL**:
-   - The collected data is stored in a MySQL database hosted on Azure, enabling efficient querying and retrieval of logs.
+   - The collected data is stored in a MySQL database hosted on Azure.

-4. **Docker**:
+3. **Docker**:
    - The webhook server is containerized and deployed to Azure Container Registry and Azure Container Instances for scalability and easy deployment.

+4. **Terraform**:
+   - Used to automate the provisioning of Azure resources, including the action group for alerts and MySQL database on Azure.

 ## Workflow